-The affiliation agreement process (between AU and the internship site) can take as little as two months or longer depending on the levels of approval required by the Internship site to complete legal requirements.
+The affiliation agreement process (between AU and the internship site) can take as little as two months or longer depending on the levels of approval required by the Internship site in completing legal requirements.

-- 1. No student will be officially placed in an internship until an agreement is signed, and the student has completed all requirements outlined in the agreement. - 2.
+- 1. No student will be officially placed in an Internship until an agreement is signed, and the student has completed all requirements outlined in the agreement. - 2.
 Students are strongly encouraged to plan well ahead of time, due to the unpredictability of the timeline in securing an affiliation agreement. - 3.
-Many organizations require criminal background checks, drug screens, proof of immunization, and other organizational-specific requirements.
-You will be responsible for complying with organizational requirements as requested.
+Many organizations require criminal background checks, drug screens, proof of immunization and other organizational-specific requirements.
+AU has specific requirements for how these assurances should be gathered and paid for, if the organization does not conduct them. - 4.
+Students unable to arrange an Internship due to issues surrounding their criminal background check, drug screen or other requirements will be unenrolled from the MPH program.